CRMTechnologies/crmtdigital.com/content/insights/template-automate-propagate-within-marketing-operations.md

 title = "Template, Automate, Propagate within Marketing Operations "

 +++
 We all know the joke, developers spend ages automating a task that would take a fraction of the time to actually do.
+There is certainly some truth in this meme.

 ![Templating.
 Automation](https://static.crmtechnologies.com/sites/default/files/image1.png)